Monument to the Soviet Army, Sofia: Partial removal

-Public opinion in 2019, before the invasion of Ukraine, showed that more than two-thirds of Bulgarians saw communist-era monuments as important for Bulgaria's "national identity."
+A 2019 online survey of 100 Bulgarians showed that more than two-thirds saw communist-era monuments as important for the country's "national identity."

-In August 2023, a final decision was made to remove the monument from its current location and place it in the Museum of Socialist Art.
-However, later it was decided that the sculptures will not be relocated to the Museum of Socialist Art as the large sculptures would take up too much space of the museum, effectively leaving it without green areas, and may overshadow the rest of the museum's exhibits.
+In August 2023, the decision was made to relocate the monument to the Museum of Socialist Art.
+However, this was later cancelled, as it was felt that the sculptures would take up too much space in the museum, effectively leaving it without green areas, and could overshadow the rest of the museum's exhibits.
 It has been proposed to move the sculptures to the Buzludzha monument.

 On 12 December 2023, the dismantling of some of the figures started.
 The figures on top of the main structure were removed by the 19th of December.

-Since then, the monument and the area in its vicinity has been fenced off and has gradually fallen into disrepair.
+Since then, the monument has been fenced off.